-1) Regulations that govern the MR/DD Waiver Program require eligible individuals to have a diagnosis of Mental Retardation (and/or a related condition), which must be severe and chronic, in conjunction with substantial deficits in three (3) or more of the major life areas prior to age 22.
+- Regulations that govern the MR/DD Waiver Program require eligible individuals to have a diagnosis of Mental Retardation (and/or a related condition), which must be severe and chronic, in conjunction with substantial deficits in three (3) or more of the major life areas prior to age 22.
 "Substantially limited" is defined on standardized measures of adaptive behavior scores as three (3) standard deviations below the mean or less than one (1) percentile when derived from Non-MR normative populations, or in the average range or equal to or below the seventy-fifth (75) percentile when derived from MR normative populations.
-The presence of substantial deficits must be supported not only by the relevant test scores, but also the narrative descriptions contained in the documentation submitted for review.

-- As a matter of record, the Department stipulated that the Claimant was demonstrating a substantial adaptive deficit in the major life areas of Self-Care and Language.
-Evidence submitted on behalf of the Claimant (relevant test scores and narrative descriptions contained in the documentation submitted for review) identify a substantial adaptive deficit in the Claimant's Capacity for Independent Living.
-Whereas the Claimant is demonstrating a substantial adaptive deficit in three (3) or more of the major life areas, the Claimant meets the functionality requirements in the medical eligibility criterion. - Based on the evidence, medical eligibility for continued participation in the Medicaid MR/DD Waiver Program is established.
+The presence of substantial deficits must be supported not only by the relevant test scores, but also the narrative descriptions contained in the documentation submitted for review. - Policy states that the presence of a substantial adaptive deficit must be supported not only by the relevant test scores, but also the narrative descriptions contained in the documentation submitted for review.
+This policy is interpreted to mean that an eligible ABS score must first be identified, and then supported by the narrative information.
+As a matter of record, the Department stipulated that the Claimant was demonstrating a substantial adaptive deficit in the major life areas of Self-Care and Language.
+However, evidence submitted on behalf of the Claimant (relevant test scores and narrative descriptions contained in the documentation submitted for review) fail to identify a substantial adaptive deficit in any of the other major life areas.
+Whereas the Claimant is not demonstrating a substantial adaptive deficit in three (3) or more of the major life areas, the Claimant does not meets the functionality requirements in the medical eligibility criterion. - 3) Based on the evidence, medical eligibility for participation in the Medicaid MR/DD Waiver Program cannot be established.